 This is my first visit to Griefland, and I’m still finding my way around.
 But “Sputnik” would see the black crushing horror part of it AS WELL AS the intensely spiritual aspect.
 And know that the one does not preclude the other.

-Jim and I were soulmates for life, even though our 1980s-era experiments at roommate-hood proved that we would viciously murder each other in our sleep if we ever tried living together again.
+Jim and I were psychic twins for life, even though our 1980s-era experiments at roommate-hood proved that we would viciously murder each other in our sleep if we ever tried living together again.
 We were that much alike, and when you love someone that deeply it gives them leave to annoy you mightily.
 And annoy each other we did, though never intentionally.

 But what really annoys me is that Jim finally won the game we’d been playing ever since we met in 1978.
 You see, he now knows something I don’t.

 For Sputnik and I, the Alpha Male game was measured not by how big our toys were but by how big our brains and hearts were — and how well we used them.
 Our serious quest for the Sourceless Source meant we couldn’t afford to mess around with anything less — and even though we freely acknowledged that our quest was ultimately unachievable, we wanted it to be real.